End of the World (Miley Cyrus song)

 "End of the World" is a song by American singer Miley Cyrus.
 It was released through Columbia Records on April 3, 2025, as the lead single from her ninth studio album, Something Beautiful (2025).
 Alec O'Hanley and Molly Rankin of the band Alvvays were among its co-writers.
+Rankin performs backing vocals while O'Hanley plays guitar and synthesizers on the song.

 "End of the World" is a disco-influenced pop, dance, and Europop song that explores themes of living fully amid uncertainty.
 Characterized by '70s-style piano chords, live strings, and a midtempo beat, the song references cultural icons and locations such as Paul McCartney and Malibu.
 Accompanied by a visually retro-inspired music video co-directed by Cyrus, the release has received praise for its production style, lyrical tone, and vocal performance.

 Background

 On March 31, 2025, Cyrus' YouTube channel premiered the visual video for "Prelude".
 The video was directed by Cyrus alongside Jacob Bixenman and Brendan Walter.
 That same day, the music video for the title track, "Something Beautiful", was unveiled.

 In Times Square, New York City, billboards started hinting at the release of another song, "End of the World", while a teaser video was also posted on Cyrus' official website.
 The track was scheduled to be released as the lead single from the studio album on April 3, 2025.